Gina-K/typing_test/README.md

 Hope you'll have some fun! :)

-## How to run this project on your owm machine
+## How to run this project on your own machine

 1. Clone or download this repository.